xaur/writings/posts/201911xx-marketing-strategies.md

 ## Grow our social media

-Social media stats are posted regularly in DJ and I [posted](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04/comments/32) an overview on Politeia.
-Let's look at latest bi-monthly numbers:
+Social media stats is often the first thing we look at to estimate the size of the community and the success of the project.
+Let's look at Decred's latest bi-monthly follower counts:

 platform|Dec 18|Feb 19|Apr 19|Jun 19|Aug 19|Oct 19
 ---|--:|--:|--:|--:|--:|--: